Transfer Spotlight: Leeds United’s Georginio Rutter

-Leeds United broke its transfer record this January to land French center-forward Georginio Rutter. £35.5m is hefty sum for a club like Leeds to fork over, but having previously worked with strikers such as Erling Haaland and Christopher Nkunku, manager Jesse Marsch must have recognized something that he liked in Rutter.
+Leeds broke its transfer record this January to land the French center-forward. £35.5m is hefty sum for a club like Leeds to fork over, but having previously worked with strikers such as Erling Haaland and Christopher Nkunku, manager Jesse Marsch must have recognized something that he likes in Rutter.
+What can we expect from the young attacker, and should we consider him for our fantasy teams?

-Here we’ll explore Georginio Rutter’s background and discuss his real-life and fantasy potential now that he’s plying his trade at Elland Road.
+Let’s explore his background and discuss his real-life and fantasy potential now that he’s plying his trade at Elland Road.

 Georginio Rutter